Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/IntVector/Y.md

 #### Y

-The y-coordinate of this vector.
+The y-component of this vector.

 ```cs
 public int Y